* denotes invited contributions.

 Presentations

-*Gosselin, L. (2024).
+*Gosselin, L. (2025).
 Loving the way qu’on parle: An analysis of bilingualism and code-switching in the FEBLO-Corpus.
-Talk given to the Language Initiatives Gathering for the Métis Nation of Ontario [online], November 5th.
+Talk given to the Métis Nation of Ontario Language Initiative.
+November 5.
+Toronto, Canada [virtual].

 *Gosselin, L. (2023).
 Code-switching, cognition, and the brain: A neurolinguistic foray into bilingual and multilingual language use.
-Talk given during “The neurolinguistics of L2 acquisition” panel at the Biolinguistics and Language Acquisition Conference, September 23rd.
-Beijing Foreign Studies University, Beijing, China.
+Biolinguistics and Language Acquisition Conference, September 23.
+Beijing, China [virtual].

 Gosselin, L. & Sabourin, L. (2023).
 Qui talk de même anyway?
 Building a phenotype for the Canadian code-switcher.
-Talk given at the Canadian Linguistic Association (CLA) 2023 Conference, May 31st-June 2nd.
-York University, Toronto, Canada.
+Canadian Linguistic Association (CLA) 2023 Conference, May 31-June 2.
+Toronto, Canada.

 *Gosselin, L. (2022).
 I switch therefore I am: The costs of code-switching and its correlates to bilingual executive functioning.
-Talk given at the Bilingual and Multilingual Development Lab, November 9th.
-University of Toronto, Canada.
+Talk given to the Bilingual and Multilingual Development Lab, November 9.
+Toronto, Canada [virtual].

 *Gosselin, L. & Manning, G. (2022).
 Code-switches vs. borrowings: The processing perspective.
-Forum discussion 1: Establishing the object of study: code-switching vs borrowing.
 International Workshop on Advancing Code-switching Research.
-October 6th-7th.
-Vigo, Spain.
+October 6-7.
+Vigo, Spain [virtual].

 *Martin, C.D., Gosselin, L., González Martín, A., & Caffarra, S. (2022).
 When a non-native accent lets you spot all the errors: Examining the syntactic interlanguage benefit.
-Talk 1 of the A. Foucart Symposium ‘The impact of foreign-accented speech on language processing and social behaviour’.
-22nd Conference of the European Society for Cognitive Psychology, August 30th – September 1st.
+22nd Conference of the European Society for Cognitive Psychology, August 30– September 1.
 Lille, France.

 Gosselin, L., & Sabourin, S. (2021).
 The role of code-switching experience in bilingual executive functioning.
 XV International Symposium of Psycholinguistics (XV ISP).
-June 22-25th, Madrid, Spain.
+June 22-25, Madrid, Spain [virtual].

 Boyce, K., Gosselin, L., Piché, E. & Zamuner, T. (2017).
 Production Effects in Monolingual and Bilingual Children.
-Ottawa Conference for Linguistics Undergraduates.
-November 25th.
+Ottawa Conference for Linguistics Undergraduates (OCLU).
+November 25.
 Ottawa, Canada.

 Posters